YoussefElsafi/Advanced-AI-Discord-Bot-BatchBot/README.md

 Utilize DuckDuckGo's API for web searches.
 BatchBot provides summaries of the most relevant search results, making it easy to find the information you need.

 ### 🧠 Memory
 BatchBot can remember important information shared during conversations or stored via commands.
 This feature enables personalized interactions and a better understanding of your preferences.
+You can now use the `/memory_save` command to save important memories or information that you want BatchBot to retain.

 ### 🔤 Custom User Names
 Set a custom name for yourself in interactions with BatchBot, enhancing personalization and user experience.